-A post-doctoral or graduate student position is available to start as early as January 2017.
+A post-doctoral or graduate student position is available.
 Experience with tissue stem cell biology, mouse genetics, and cell culture are a plus but are not required.
 If you are interested, please contact Dr. Horsley for additional information.

 There are several possible projects that we could explore:

-This novel project investigates how mature adipocytes contribute to phenotypes associated with aging in the skin including loss of dermal resilience and hair follicles.
-In Cell Stem Cell, we recently showed that repetitive waxing or with aging, adipose stem cells and mature adipose tissue is lost in skin.
-We intend to extend these findings to understand how adipocytes contribute to age-related changes in the skin.
+This novel project investigates how lymphatic cells contribute to tissue repair.
+We intend to extend these findings to understand how lymphatic endothelial cells contribute to fibrosis and other skin diseases.
 We will employ mouse genetics combined with cell biology, genomics, and biochemical approaches to examine molecular mechanisms of regulation of adipocyte function.

 During epidermal keratinocyte differentiation and stratification, the keratinocytes undergo dynamic changes in shape and size.
 We have shown in collaboration with Eric Dufresne that intercellular adhesions induced during differentiation alter mechanical interactions with the underlying extracellular matrix.
 Interestingly, this process also induces alterations in the nucleus including changes in shape, size, architecture and transcriptional output.
 Characteristic alterations in keratinocyte nuclear appearance also manifest in skin diseases such as ichthyosis, cancer and psoriasis.
 Furthermore, skin dysfunction (alopecia, fibrosis, and epidermal atrophy) is prevalent in diseases associated with mutations in the lamin A/C gene (“laminopathies”).
 Using keratinocyte culture models and genetic models in mice, we are dissecting how nuclear-cytoskeletal interactions alter epidermal homeostasis and has the potential to impact the treatment of skin defects in laminopathic or other skin diseases that involve alterations to nuclear structure.
 This work is a collaboration between Dr. Megan King in Yale’s Cell Biology Department.